DanielSV92/notes/README.rst

 a set of environment definition files are provided under `envs/`.
 To use one of them, use the `.` or `source` command of your shell.

-For instance, if you intend to develop against a local MySQL database in a docker container (see PostgresSQL section below for details), you would run the following:
+For instance, if you intend to develop against a local PostgresSQL database in a docker container (see PostgresSQL section below for details), you would run the following: